wolfgangj/okami/README.md

 ## Status

-Currently, it works with OpenBSD and GNU/Linux on x86-64, but is easy to port.
+2022-03-08: I'm in the process of making some larger improvements.

-The latest pre-alpha version is 0.3.
+2021-02-14: The pre-alpha version 0.3 was released.
-It was released on 2021-02-14.
+It works with OpenBSD and GNU/Linux on x86-64.

 ## Quick Intro